Best Electric Lawn Mower Review – Top 5 Sharpest List for Oct. 2017

 The mower now comes with a single 5.0 Ah (amp hour, where the battery can supply 5 amps for 1 hour ) 40-volt lithium-ion high capacity battery for extended run time.
 Like with the previous models, the Ryobi 40180 has two battery slots – one with electrical contacts and another slot to hold a spare battery.

-This model comes with only 1 battery and charger, so if your lawn is larger than about 1/2 acre, or will take longer than 40 minutes to mow, you could consider buying a spare battery (5 Ah battery will set you back about US$140) and placing it in the spare battery slot for when you need it.
+This model comes with only 1 battery and charger, so if your lawn is larger than about 1/2 acre, or will take longer than 40 minutes to mow, you could consider buying a spare battery (the 5 Ah battery would be the best value) and placing it in the spare battery slot for when you need it.

 The included battery and charger are compatible with other Ryobi 40-Volt tools.